 I can with some qualifiers.
 There are a couple of issues.
 The first is cost.
 Overseas shipping is very expensive.
 The bigger issue is customs and import duties.
-Buyers have asked me in the past to label the pot as a “gift”.
-This is falsification of export paperwork.
 I won't ship that way.
-IF, you are willing to cover the shipping and legally address the duties within your country I would be glad to ship outside the US.
+If you are willing to cover the shipping and legally address the duties within your country I would be glad to ship outside the US.
 Contact me before placing an order and I’ll try to work through it with you.
 All duties are the responsibility of the purchaser.

 Can you make me a custom pot?